Everything You Need To Know About Getting From Calgary to Banff

 Driving through the Rocky Mountains on the Trans Canada Highway is fun, because the drive is beautiful and there’s a lot of stuff to see even stop at, along the way.
-Along the way from Calgary to Banff you’ll drive passed several look out points, rest stops and even campgrounds that you can stop at to take in the scenery, eat lunch, fish, day hike, and so on.
-You’ll want to watch out for wildlife darting across the highways.
+You’ll drive by several look out points, rest stops and even campgrounds that you can stop at to take in the scenery, eat lunch, fish, day hike, and so on.
+Watch out for wildlife running across the highways.
 Seeing deer, elk, moose, coyotes, wolves, black bears, grizzly bears, brown bears, skunks, porcupines are regular occurrences.

 Renting A Car

 If you have a drivers license, renting a car to visit Banff would be by far the best option and most obvious choice.
 Renting a car in Calgary and driving to Banff will give you the absolute freedom to see whatever you want, stop anywhere on your own schedule, take scenic routes (around Banff, you’ll want to) to see wild life, and access hiking and fishing spots that would be inaccessible otherwise.
 If it’s summer time and you have the money, rent a convertible car!
 Traveling through the rocky mountains with the cool pine fresh air blasting in your face is not something you can do in most places, and for sure not something you’ll be able to do on the bus.